 Welcome to Yourcounty, home of the Kent website since 1999.
 In the last 15 years we have experienced a great many changes but our philosophy remains the same; we aspire to be fiercely independent, a little quirky and committed to excellence.
 We are a user driven website so your feedback is always welcome.
 Our 2014 review helped shaped the information you now find on these pages, but we see our development as a gradual evolution, we will continue to build our coverage according to your needs.

 Yourcounty maintain a wide range of business related features and resources through the publication of local business news, free business listing contained in the business directory where we feature local firms working in areas such as: Personal Finance, Accountancy, Car Dealers, Bakers and Bakeries, Hotels and Guest Houses, Kent Florists , Photographers, Solicitors and much more.
-We provide free value added estate and letting agent information within our Kent property pages.
-We also publish product listings for car insurance, not to mention our free job ad service.
-We're happy to consider press releases relevant to local businesses.
+We provide free value added estate and letting agent information within our Kent property pages (currently under review).
+We must also mention our free job ad service.
+We're happy to consider relevant press releases for publication that features local businesses.